-Metrics are critical to measuring the performance of your online store.
-Without them, it’s hard to know which initiatives are working and which are falling flat.
-There are many metrics to choose from today, but we believe that one stands above them all — revenue per visit (RPV).
+Ecommerce metrics are critical to measuring the performance of your online store.
+Without them, it’s hard to know which initiatives and strategies are working and which are falling flat.
+There are many eCommerce metrics to choose from today, but we believe that one stands above them all — revenue per visit (RPV).

 WHAT IS RPV?